 Jeong H. Kim

-Mr. Kim holds a Ph.D. in reliability engineering from the University of Maryland, a master's degree in technical management and a bachelor's degree in electrical engineering and computer science from Johns Hopkins University.
-Mr. Kim currently serves on the boards of the Johns Hopkins University, Stanford University's Freeman Spogli Institute of International Studies, and Global Internet Ventures.
+Kim holds a Ph.D. in Reliability Engineering from the University of Maryland, a Master's degree in Technical Management and Bachelor's degree in Electrical Engineering and Computer Science from Johns Hopkins University.
+Kim currently serves on the boards of the Johns Hopkins University, Stanford University’s Freeman Spogli Institute of International Studies, and Global Internet Ventures.
 He is a member of the National Academy of Engineering and the NASDAQ Listing and Hearing Review Council, and was named one of the 10 most influential Asian Americans in business for 2005 by the U.S. Pan Asian American Chamber.

 Mark D. Lerner

-Mr. Mody and SIGNAL were the recipients of multiple industry and growth awards, including Ernst & Young High Technology Entrepreneur of the Year, KPMG Peat Marwick High Technology Entrepreneur of the Year, Small Business Administration (SBA) Entrepreneur and Business of the Year, Washington Technology Fast 50 Growth Award, Arthur Andersen's Best Practices Award for Exceeding Customer Expectations, Deloitte & Touches Fast 500 and Inc. 500, among others.
+Mody and SIGNAL were the recipients of multiple industry and growth awards, including Ernst & Young High Technology Entrepreneur of the Year, KPMG Peat Marwick High Technology Entrepreneur of the Year, Small Business Administration (SBA) Entrepreneur and Business of the Year, Washington Technology Fast 50 growth award, Arthur Andersen’s Best Practices Award for Exceeding Customer Expectations, Deloitte & Touches Fast 500 and Inc. 500, among others.

 Anthony Nader is president and chief executive officer of NEW Customer Service Companies, a unit of NEW Asurion Corporation.
 Under his leadership, NEW has grown to be the leading global provider of extended service plans for the consumer electronics and appliance industries.
 NEW was the first company of its type to receive a JD Power Certification; it was recently recognized by the Washington Business Journal as one of the top 50 places to work.

-Earl Stafford is the chairman and CEO of The Stafford Foundation, which is a faith-based, nonprofit organization that supports more than 30 nonprofits that provide services to the disadvantaged and underserved and helps them to improve their lives and become self-reliant.
-The foundation created and funded The People's Inaugural Project, which brought hundreds of disadvantaged Americans from across the country to witness and participate in the inauguration of President Obama.
-The foundation also established the Doing Good campaign with Dr. Bill Cosby's endorsement.
+Earl Stafford is the chairman and CEO of The Stafford Foundation and The Stafford Foundation is a faith-based, nonprofit organization that supports more than 30 nonprofits that provide services to the disadvantaged and underserved and help them to improve their lives and become self-reliant.
+The foundation created and funded The People’s Inaugural Project, which brought hundreds of disadvantaged Americans from across the country to witness and participate in the inauguration of President Obama.
+The foundation also established the Doing Good campaign with Dr. Bill Cosby’s endorsement.
 The campaign is designed for people who are seeking ways to help others become self-sufficient so that they may in turn help others who are underserved.
-Mr. Stafford is the former chairman and CEO of UNITECH, a technology solutions company that developed advance distributed training programs, training simulation systems and homeland security solutions for the Federal Government.
+Stafford is the former chairman and CEO of UNITECH, a technology solutions company that developed advance distributed training programs, training simulation systems and homeland security solutions for the Federal Government.